WhiteMemory99/telecharm-userbot/README.md

 # **Telecharm userbot**
-A powerful and fast Telegram userbot written in Python 3.8 and based on Pyrogram 1.X.
+A powerful, fast and simple Telegram userbot written in Python 3.8 and based on Pyrogram 1.X.
 Currently in active WIP state, so feel free to contribute.

 ## **Starting up**